 You read a VU meter by playing an audio signal through it and observing its peaks and average loudness (RMS).

-For example, when you play an audio signal or track through a VU meter, it displays the loudest point in the audio (peak).
+For example, playing an audio signal or track through a VU meter displays the loudest point in the audio (peak).
 It shows you where the average volume level lands (RMS).

 Use the VU meter in your DAW to make educated decisions while proper gain staging.